About the Author . . .

 As I grew older, my favorites included Kristin Lavransdatter, the second half of The Once and Future King, A Death in the Family, anything by Charles Dickens, especially Bleak House and A Tale of Two Cities, poems by John Donne, essays by E.B.
 White (the author of Charlotte's Web), and anything by Jane Austen, James Thurber, and George Eliot.

-I have a husband, a grown daughter and son, a dog and a cat!
+I have a husband, a grown daughter and son, and a dog and cat who are best friends.
 The cat is a rescue, and the dog is a Cavalier King Charles Spaniel.

 I taught Italian and other subjects at Vanderbilt University for many years, and I like to travel, especially to Italy, and especially with my family.
 My other hobby is knitting.
 I used to skydive (that's how I met my husbandon the ground, not in the air!) and I recently made a skydive as part of research for a novel I'm writing.

-If you have any questions that I haven't answered here or in the interview on the Writing page, you can write to me at TracyTBarrett@yahoo.com.
-Please have minors write to me from a parent's or teacher's email account.
-You can also write to me at P.O.
-Box 50635, Nashville, TN 37205.
-If you use surface mail and want a reply, please include a self-addressed, stamped envelope.
-If you're writing from outside the U.S., please enclose a self-addressed envelope and an International Reply Coupon.
+If you have any questions that I haven't answered here or in the interview on the Writing page, you can write to me through the contact page.
 I always answer my mail, but I won't do your homework, so please don't ask the theme of one of my books, or ask me to find similes and metaphors, or to tell you anything else that your teacher wants you to figure out on your own!